Know What You’re Burning

 Why we think all-wood firelogs are best

-We prefer “densified” wood firelogs because we know exactly what they’re made of.
-Goodwood Firelogs consist of 100% clean surplus – not recycled – wood shavings from milling operations.
+We prefer “densified” wood firelogs because we know exactly what they’re made of – pure wood.
+Goodwood Firelogs are made from 100% clean surplus – not recycled – wood shavings from milling operations.
 100% renewable resource materials.
 This woody biomass is compressed so densely that the wood’s natural lignin actually melts and binds the wood particles together, without the use of petroleum or chemical binders.
 Due to their lower moisture content and density, wood firelogs burn hotter and cleaner than regular firewood, with 50% fewer emissions and less ash.

 Our all-wood firelogs create the ambience of natural wood and, unlike wax-based logs, can be used in all types of fireplaces, woodstoves, chimeneas and firepits.
-Pound for pound, they also produce more heat than firewood – with a net heating value of 7800 BTUs per pound as compared to 5100 BTUs for typical firewood.
+You can even cook over them.
+Pound for pound, they produce more heat than firewood – with a net heating value of 7800 BTUs per pound as compared to 5100 BTUs for typical firewood.
 Densified bio-fuels such as wood firelogs and wood pellets make going green easier – they utilize wood that would otherwise be landfilled, they produce significantly less woodsmoke emissions, and, unlike fossil-fuel-based products, are carbon-neutral when burned (i.e., the same amount of carbon gets released through burning as through decomposition).